Sedum ternatum Michx.

 Sedum deficiens, Sedum portulacoides

-Sedum ternatum is a small, spreading succulent plant up to 6 inches (15 cm) tall.
-It spreads by creeping stems which root at the nodes.
-The stems break away and die in winter leaving newly rooted plants separated from the mother plant.
-The leaves are small, rounded, fleshy, succulent-like, up up 0.4 inch (1 cm) long and appear in whorls of 3.
+Sedum ternatum is a small succulent plant that grows up to 6 inches (15 cm) tall, spreading by creeping stems which root at the nodes.
+The stems break away and die in winter, leaving newly rooted plants separated from the mother plant.
+Leaves are small, fleshy, rounded, up 0.4 inches (1 cm) long, and appear in whorls of 3.
 Clusters of white flowers with purplish stamens appear on erect stems above the foliage in spring.
-The flowers are white, star-shaped and up to 0.5 inch (1.3 cm) across.
+Flowers are white, star-shaped, and up to 0.5 inches (1.3 cm) across.

 How to Grow and Care